esterpantaleo/NGS_utils/README.md

     center the genome browser on the region of interest if the track is hidden click on show and then refresh

-The region of interest in this example data is chr5:131989505-132120576
+The region of interest in this example data is chr5:131989505-132120576.
+If the data the samplesheet is pointing to are large, execution of the code might require a lot of memory (se ql 10g on the PPS cluster).

 This is a screenshot of the data in the Genome Browser:
 ![Image](plots/sim.png?raw=true)

-### samplesheetToTrackHub.py: example of usage

-Make sure you have enough memory to run this command (use ql 10g on the PPS cluster)

-    course_repodir="/mnt/lustre/home/epantaleo/src/stat45800/"
-    samplesheet=$course_repodir"data/samplesheetEncode.txt"
-    python samplesheetToTrackHub.py $samplesheet Encode chr1</code></pre>

 ### multiseqToTrackHub.py: example of usage
 After running multiseq on a specified region (chr5:131989505-132120576 in the data/multiseq folder) we obtain 3 output files: *effect_mean_var.txt.gz* a file with two columns (first column a mean effect and second column squared standard error of the effect), *multiseq.effect.2sd.bed* and *multiseq.effect.3sd.bed*, two bed files containing significant intervals (as computed by multiseq) at 2 and 3 sd (respectively).